 Inventory Tracking Product Screen

-Especially if you are tracking inventory by variants and/or locations, the easiest way to glimpse the inventory situation for any product is the Inventory Tracking By Product screen.
+Especially if you are tracking inventory by variants and/or locations, another way to glimpse the inventory situation for any product is the Inventory Tracking By Product screen.
 This screen can be found by selecting the "Inventory Tracking By Product" link under the Inventory and Shipping section of the administrator menu.
 It also be accessed under each product's three-dots menu.

 image-20240102163300032